Puyi

-Emperor of China (1908–1912)
+Childhood and reign (1908–1912)

+Puyi was born on 7 February 1906 in Beijing.
+His father was Zaifeng, the Prince Chun.
+Zaifeng was a Manchu prince His great-grandfather was the Daoguang Emperor, his great-uncle was the Xianfeng Emperor, and his grandfather was Yixuan, the first person to hold the title of Prince Chun.
+Puyi's uncle, the Guangxu Emperor, was Puyi's immediate predecessor.

+Puyi's mother was Youlan, of the Manchu Plain White Banner Gūwalgiya clan.
+Her father was Ronglu, who held the minor rank of Qiduyu in the nobility.
+He held a number of important positions in the government, including Minister of War and Chief Grand Councillor (1895–1898).
+He was also commandant of the Peking Field Force (1870–1879) and Beiping Police (1877–1879), a lieutenant-general of the Plain White Banner (1887), and chamberlain of the Imperial Bodyguard (1888).
+In 1895, he founded the Army of North China, the dominant military force in China until 1927.
+Zaifeng married Youlan in 1902.

 Chosen by Empress Dowager Cixi, Puyi became emperor at the age of 2 years and 10 months in December 1908 after the Guangxu Emperor, Puyi's half-uncle, died childless on 14 November.
-Titled the Xuantong Emperor (Wade-Giles: Hsuan-t'ung Emperor), Puyi's introduction to the life of an emperor began when palace officials arrived at his family residence to take him.
+Titled the Xuantong Emperor, Puyi's introduction to the life of an emperor began when palace officials arrived at his family residence to take him.
 On the evening of 13 November, without any advance notice, a procession of eunuchs and guardsmen led by the palace chamberlain left the Forbidden City for the Northern Mansion to inform Prince Chun that they were taking away his two-year-old son Puyi to be the new emperor.
 The toddler Puyi screamed and resisted as the officials ordered the eunuch attendants to pick him up.
 Puyi's parents said nothing when they learned that they were losing their son.
-As Puyi wept, screaming that he did not want to leave his parents, he was forced into a palanquin that took him back to the Forbidden City.
-Puyi's wet nurse Wang Lianshou was the only person from the Northern Mansion allowed to go with him.
+As Puyi wept, screaming that he did not want to leave his parents, he was forced into a palanquin that took him to the Forbidden City.
+Wang Lianshou, Puyi's wet nurse, was the only person from the Northern Mansion allowed to go with him.
 Upon arriving at the Forbidden City, Puyi was taken to see Cixi.
 Puyi later wrote: